Rey Malonzo: Political career

-Malonzo ran for vice mayor of Caloocan in 1992 under the People's Reform Party (PRP) alongside mayoral candidate Tomas Teodoro, with the two receiving the endorsement of PRP presidential candidate Miriam Defensor Santiago.
+Malonzo served as councilor of Caloocan from 1988 to 1992.
+He later ran for vice mayor of Caloocan in 1992 under the People's Reform Party (PRP) alongside mayoral candidate Tomas Teodoro, with the two receiving the endorsement of PRP presidential candidate Miriam Defensor Santiago.
 Malonzo won the election and defeated incumbent vice mayor Celestino Rosca, while Teodoro ultimately lost to incumbent mayor Macario "Boy" Asistio Jr. of the Liping Kalookan party.

 Malonzo became a mayor for three consecutive terms in Caloocan.
 In 1995, he ran for mayor and defeated Macario 'Boy' Asistio.
 A year later, Asistio loyalists filed a recall petition against Malonzo.
 A recall election was conducted, and Malonzo still emerged as the winner.
 He was reelected as mayor in the 1998 polls.
 In 2001, Malonzo won a third term, this time against former Congressman Luis Asistio.
-Upon being term limited, he ran for representative of the 1st district of Caloocan, but lost to former vice mayor Oscar Malapitan.
+Upon being term limited, he ran for representative of the 1st district of Caloocan in 2004, but lost to former vice mayor Oscar Malapitan.
 He later ran for vice mayor of Caloocan in 2010 as Asistio's running mate, but lost to former 2nd district representative Edgar Erice.

-In 2024, Malonzo expressed his support for the 2025 Caloocan mayoral run of former senator Antonio Trillanes IV, with whom his son PJ is the running mate.
-He eventually ran again for representative of the 1st district of Caloocan, but lost to Malapitan once again.
+In 2023, Malonzo announced that he would run for councilor of San Simon, Pampanga, citing his roots in its barangay San Pedro.
+However, in 2024, he decided to run for representative of the 1st district of Caloocan instead, following his support for the 2025 Caloocan mayoral run of former senator Antonio Trillanes IV, with whom his son PJ is the running mate for vice mayor.
+However, he lost the congressional race to Malapitan once again.